-As a black tea drinker — meaning no sugar or milk no matter the variety — I was skeptical of Starbucks’ line of tea lattes that came out, oh, about five years ago (do they even offer them still?).
-I ended up trying two (both were free with some promo coupons), and while the first was not at all memorable (or very good), I surprised myself by really enjoying the London Fog.
+As a black tea enthusiast– implying no sugar or milk regardless of the selection– I was doubtful of Starbucks’ line of tea cappucinos that appeared, oh, concerning 5 years back (do they also supply them still?).
+I wound up attempting 2 (both were cost-free with some promo vouchers), and also while the initial was not unforgettable (or excellent), I stunned myself by actually delighting in the London Fog.

 London Fog Tea Latte

 .
-Directions In an 11-ounce or larger heatproof cup, place tea bag, sugar and vanilla extract; pour boiling water over top and allow to steep for 5 minutes (do not remove tea bag).
-While tea steeps, heat milk in a small saucepan on the stovetop or in the microwave (in a 2-cup or larger microwave-safe measuring cup) just until steaming (do not boil!).
-Pour hot milk into tea concentrate, and allow mixture to steep with tea bag 5 minutes more before enjoying.
+Directions In an 11-ounce or bigger heatproof mug, area tea bag, sugar as well as vanilla remove; put boiling water over leading and also permit to high for 5 mins (do not eliminate tea bag).
+While tea steeps, warm milk in a tiny pan on the stovetop or in the microwave (in a 2-cup or bigger microwave-safe determining mug) simply up until steaming (do not steam!).
+Put warm milk right into tea concentrate, as well as enable mix to high with tea bag 5 mins extra prior to delighting in.

-¹ I typically use whole milk because it’s what I have around for recipes, but any fat percentage from skim up will work.
-The lower the fat content the more closely you’ll need to watch it to make sure it doesn’t come to a boil.
-This recipe works best with homogenized/non-cream top milk– which most milk is– as it is much more stable when heated.
+¹ I normally utilize entire milk since it’s what I have about for dishes, yet any type of fat percent from skim up will certainly function.
+The reduced the fat material the much more very closely you’ll require to view it to make certain it does not concern a boil.
+This dish functions best with homogenized/non-cream leading milk– which most milk is– as it is a lot more steady when warmed.